rdfuhr/BusyBezier/README.txt

 computations are being done, and even though it is inefficient, it still seems to work smoothly.
 Next I will make use of drawAllBezierArtifacts.

+We have a good animation.

+Next I have written and done initial tests for methods to translate and scale a Bezier curve.